coduin/epiphany-bsp/README.md

 ## Installing EBSP

 If you want to write EBSP programs you need to have access to a Parallella board with a recent version of the Epiphany SDK (ESDK) installed.

 ### Cloning example project

 An easy way to get started with EBSP is to clone the [EBSP example project](http://www.github.com/coduin/ebsp-empty-project).
+See the README bundled with the example project for details.

 ### Using EBSP manually